 The TALX project has identified five key principles which are central to the development of good quality adaptation policy.
-Despite making progress in certain aspects, Ireland is not fully addressing any of them in current policy ambitions, in particular due to a lack of resource to drive implementation.
-Across all areas, policy has either failed to acknowledge essential criteria for adaptation or has not provided resource for implementation.
-Important messages in the Irish context, for each theme, are highlighted below:
+Despite making progress in certain aspects, (this was undertaken before the Climate Change Act (NI) 2022 came into law), Northern Ireland is not fully addressing any of the principles.
+Across all areas, policy has either failed to acknowledge essential criteria for adaptation, or has not provided resource for implementation.
+Important messages in the Northern Irish context, for each theme, are highlighted below:

 - 1. Stakeholder engagement: Representative stakeholder engagement is a fundamental feature of good quality adaptation planning, especially for difficult decisions which require local buy-in.
-A few structures (such as public consultations) exist to support this work, but none currently enable the breadth and depth of engagement required. - 2.
-Policy and Governance: Ireland has ambition to improve climate adaptation, with national climate adaptation policies, underpinned by legislation, and a monitoring and evaluation framework.
-However, governance structures often promote siloed working, and a lack of resources for cross-sector and multi-level collaboration mean that issues of justice and equity are not being adequately addressed.
-The lack of resource for implementation has also hindered the emergence of climate adaptation leaders and this has impacted on practise at local scales, which requires stakeholder input and support to be successful. - 3.
-Resource: While Irish policy supports advances in both obtaining new evidence and communicating it to wider audiences, the scale of required staff resource and financing has not been acknowledged in policy.
+None of the structures that currently exist, enable the breadth and depth of engagement required. - 2.
+Policy and Governance: Northern Ireland has been lacking in ambition to improve climate adaptation in the past, with no underpinning legislation, and no monitoring and evaluation framework.
+With the introduction of the Climate Change Act (NI) 2022, some elements of this will have changed.
+However, governance structures still largely promote siloed working, and the lack of resources for cross-sector and multi-level collaboration mean that issues of justice and equity are not adequately being addressed.
+A lack of resource for implementation has also hindered the emergence of climate adaptation leaders and this has impacted on action at local scales, which requires stakeholder input and support to be successful. - 3.
+Resource: Northern Irish policy fails to acknowledge the scale of required staff resource and financing for climate adaptation, something which has a knock on effect on capacity building, obtaining evidence and communicating it to stakeholders.
 Doing nothing is the most expensive, and worst option.
 However, without clear government understanding and plans which acknowledge the scale of the financial cost of implementing adaptation measures, policy goals will never be reached and the adaptation gap will continue to grow. - 4.
-Decision-making: Successful adaptation at all levels is underpinned by good decision-making, however, the skills, resources and guidance needed to assess and decide on adaptation options in an equitable manner is currently not provided for in national level policy.
-This has a knock on effect, and sets the standard for sub-national policy as well, increasing the likelihood of inequity and maladaptation in Ireland. - 5.
-Mainstreaming: Policy acknowledges that adaptation should become part of the 'business-as-usual' but there is still a large adaptation gap in Ireland.
-For example, there is a major gap in both how adaptation is perceived by society, and a significant lack of sustainable adaptation initiatives currently being implemented across Ireland.
+Decision-making: Successful adaptation at all levels is underpinned by good decision-making, however, the skills, resources and guidance needed to assess and decide on adaptation options in an equitable manner are currently not acknowledged in national level policy.
+This has a knock on effect, and sets the standard for sub-national policy as well, increasing the likelihood of inequity and maladaptation in Northern Ireland. - 5.
+Mainstreaming: Policy acknowledges that adaptation should become part of the 'business-as-usual', but there is still a large adaptation gap in Northern Ireland.
+Climate adaptation and mitigation are not often acknowledged in policy as needing to be addressed simultaneously.
+There is a major gap in both how adaptation is perceived by society, and a singificant lack of sustainable adaptation initiatives currently being implemented across Northern Ireland.